CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 Individual requirements for the selection of cables must not be defined exclusively by the IT itself, especially in operating environments in which environmental influences or special structural conditions must be observed.
 In particular, building engineers who are familiar with operations and other special conditions must be involved in the planned cable management, in determining the relevant influences and, thus, the particular requirement for the design of cables.

-The selection of the cable from a communication point of view is determined by the required transmission rate (this is also often called bandwidth, which is not entirely correct) and the distance between the transmission devices.
+The selection of the cable from a communication point of view is determined by the required transmission rate (this is also often called bandwidth, which is not entirely correct, however) and the distance between the transmission devices.
 In addition to note the structural conditions, d.
 H. the routes and the environmental conditions under which the cables are laid and operated.
 Since these also affect the cable structure, they must also be considered in the selection.
 Advantages and disadvantages are described below with regard to safety.

 The transmission systems used today use electrical or optical interfaces for wired communication.
 Accordingly, the cables must provide as transmission medium metal conductors for the electrical transmission or plastic or glass (optical fibers, optical fiber) for the optical transmission available.